Home > Country

 Should there be any change to the initial Notice of Arrival, a new Notificacao de Previsao de Chegada should be submitted.

-Documentation can be submitted directly to port via Paperless Port (PSP) www.portosempapel.gov.br , via SISDESP-WEB when PSP is not available, or to the relevant Capitania dos Ports when no alternative is available.
+Documentation can be submitted directly to port via Paperless Port (PSP) concentrador.portosempapel.gov.br/portal/ , via SISDESP-WEB when PSP is not available, or to the relevant Capitania dos Ports when no alternative is available.
 SISDESP-WEB online application is available to registered users.

 Arrival: Within 4 hours of arrival, vessel shall submit to the Capitania dos Portos, as applicable, the following: